guardian/login.gutools/README.md

 If the Google Auth service goes down it is possible to use an emergency feature that will extend the cookie lifetime by 1 day for users already signed in.
 When the switch is on users will be required to access the `/emergency/reissue` endpoint to extend the cookie lifetime.

+If users do not have a cookie issued, they can request an email with a link for obtaining a new cookie through the '/emergency/request-cookie` endpoint.

 There will be a limited number of users that can switch emergency access on and off.
 This will be required if Google Auth is down.

 Users that can change the switch will have their userId and a password hash stored in DynanoDB.